mminer/mminer.github.com/_posts/2017-03-07-consolation-in-game-console-for-unity.md

 ---
 layout: post
-title:  "Consolation: In-Game Console for Unity"
-date:   2017-03-07
 ---

+# Consolation: In-Game Console for Unity

 After creating a fresh Unity project, the first script I add is [Consolation](https://github.com/mminer/consolation), a helpful tool I built that displays an in-game debug console.
 It uses a tremendously handy but seemingly little-known feature of Unity called --- I hope you're sitting down for this --- [`Application.logMessageReceived`](https://docs.unity3d.com/ScriptReference/Application-logMessageReceived.html).
 Attach a delegate to this event, call `Debug.Log`, and do whatever you please with the incoming messages.
 In Consolation's case it collects them in a window for your enthusiastic perusal.